VIANA DO ALENTEJO, PORTUGAL

 about the RESIDENCY

-In 2018, Astrid Suzano and Fatima Durkee, founders of Passa Ao Futuro, visited Viana do Alentejo as part of the mapping of traditional arts and crafts that the association began in 2016.
-It was then that they met the last family of potters still active in this picturesque Alentejo village.
+In 2018, Astrid Suzano and Fatima Durkee, founders of Passa Ao Futuro, visited Viana do Alentejo as part of the mapping project of traditional arts and crafts that the non profit organization started in 2016.
+It was during this visit that they met the last family of potters still actively working in this picturesque Alentejo town.

-This first contact revealed the need to innovate in order to allow this ancestral craft to reach new markets that would properly value it, thereby ensuring the economic sustainability of the local potteries.
+This initial encounter highlighted the need for innovation in order to bring this ancestral craft to new markets that could properly value it, thereby ensuring the economic sustainability of the local pottery workshops.

-Passa Ao Futuro then invited Vicara — which was dissolved in 2024 — to become a commercial partner and, together, they launched the Painted Pottery Creative Residencies project (TASCO - Viana do Alentejo), whose first edition took place in July 2021.
+Passa Ao Futuro then invited Vicara—now defunct since 2024—to become its commercial partner, and together they launched the Painted Pottery Creative Residency project (TASCO – Viana do Alentejo), whose first edition took place in July 2021.

-Four designers - Mantraste, Mariana, A Miserável, Mariana Malhão and José Torres - were invited to work in Viana do Alentejo with Olaria Feliciano Agostinho (father) and Olaria Mira Agostinho (son).
-This collaboration resulted in a series of traditional red clay pieces — such as bowls, jugs, water pitchers and plates, among others — reinterpreted through the decoration developed by the designers in residence.
+Four illustrators were invited to work in Viana do Alentejo alongside Olaria Feleciano Agostinho (father) and Olaria Mira Agostinho (son).
+This collaboration resulted in a collection of traditional red clay pieces—including basins, jugs, water pitchers, plates, and other forms—reinterpreted through the decorative designs developed by the resident illustrators.

-After the conclusion of the residency, the pieces went into production at both potteries, with a view to their promotion and commercialisation, contributing to the sustainable development of a millenary craft.
+Following the residency, the pieces entered production in both pottery workshops, with the aim of promoting and commercializing them, contributing to the sustainable development of this centuries-old craft.

-Since then, two more editions have taken place, in 2022 and 2023, and the residency has established itself as an important source of income for both potteries.
+Since then, two further editions have taken place, in 2022 and 2023, establishing the residency as an important source of income for both workshops, as well as a means of recognizing and enhancing the value of their work.

 The Artisans